Mycroft-behind/random-sampling/README.md

 # Random Sampling

-This software is used to
+This tool is used to random sampling of chloroplast genome.
+The alinged whole chloroplast genome was first divided into 100 bp seeds, and the seeds will be randomly sampled at the percentage user set (such as 15%).

 ## Installing software
 `git clone https://github.com/Mycroft-behind/random-sampling.git`